Last updated: May 12, 2023

 “This is our legacy in this community, what we’re currently doing,” Brandon said.

-Brandon is pursuing his D.Min. at Asbury Seminary as part of the Missional Community cohort and expects to graduate in 2020.
-As the pastor of a large multi-site church, his time in the program has helped him refocus on the simplicity of ministry.
+Brandon earned his D.Min. at Asbury Seminary in 2020 as part of the Missional Community cohort.
+As the pastor of a large multi-site church, his time in the program helped him refocus on the simplicity of ministry.

 Prepare for the Call